 Renewables Overtake Coal as the Main Energy Source in Germany

-Germany, Europe’s largest economy, is aiming to generate 65 percent of its energy from renewable sources by 2030.
+Germany, Europe’s largest economy, is aiming to generate 80 percent of its energy from renewable sources by 2030.
 Additionally, Germany is currently in the process of abandoning nuclear power by 2022 and is making plans for a long-term exit from the use of coal.
 This change signifies progress for Europe as a whole.
-According to research from the Fraunhofer Organization of Applied Science, output of hydroelectric, solar, wind, and biomass generation units increased 4.3 percent last year, generating a total 219 terawatt hours (TWh) of electricity.
-The total national power production was 542 TWh.
-This national power production was derived … Continue reading
+According to a research from the Fraunhofer Organization of Applied Science, hydroelectric, solar, wind, and biomass energy generated 275.2 terawatt hours (TWh) of electricity in 2024 which accounted for 62.7 of total electricity generation in the country.
+The share of green energy in Germany’s power production has … Continue reading